deedubyalabs/crm-pro/README.md

-# PROActive OS: Your Operations Hub for Construction Success
+# PROActive ONE: Your Operations Hub for Construction Success

 **Version:** 1.0 (Production-Grade Manual System) **Last Updated:** May 21, 2025